fullstack-hy2020/fullstack-hy2020.github.io/src/content/11/en/part11a.md

  - We can build our packages for production in the known environment of the CI system

 There are other advantages to extending this setup:
- - If we use CD with deployment every time there is a merge to the main branch then we know that it is always running in production
+ - If we use CD with deployment every time there is a merge to the main branch, then we know that it will always work in production
  - If we only allow merges when the branch is up to date with the main branch, then we can be sure that different developers don't overwrite each other's changes

 Note that in this part we are assuming that the main branch (named <i>master</i> or <i>main</i>) contains the code that is running in production.
 The numerous different [workflows](https://www.atlassian.com/git/tutorials/comparing-workflows) one can use with git, e.g. in some cases, it may be a specific <i>release branch</i> that contains the code which is running in production.